ChileBob/Zatsuma/INSTALL.md

 	If you run into problems visit the Zcash Community Forum https://forum.zcashcommunity.com

-	Remember that zcashd has to download the its blockchain (approx 25Gb), this takes a long time as its a lot of data and every block has to be verified.
+	Remember that zcashd has to download the its blockchain (approx 25Gb), this takes a long time.

 	Run this command to fetch the zcash parameters for the zatsuma user :-